rubendal/SSBU-Calculator/README.md

 * Launch speed multiplier increased (using 0.045 for now)
 * Hitstun scaling being slowed down after tumble is considered on this calculator (applies additional operation if there is tumble hitstun -= (hitstun - tumble threshold) * hitstun scaling)
 * Launch speed decay is not a constant in this calculator, it uses (launch speed / hitstun)
+* Uses Drafix's hitlag formula (https://twitter.com/drafix570/status/1009458115559895040)
-* Staleness queue positions 1-3 reduction factors added, the rest still uses Smash 4 values
+* Some staleness queue positions reduction factors that have been calculated are added (https://docs.google.com/spreadsheets/d/1ykZzWhPsEhxsMrc7M1B6lSit1m3Q2nv4XCZ8Zj39xuw/edit#gid=1417286638), the rest are still using Smash 4 values

 #### Other changes
 * Training mode data display has been removed since we don't know anything about it